benjamin421/thebenjamin/content/hidden/psagingconfirm.md

 The retreat roster has been finalized and you are one of the 12 people that will be attending Pattern Spotters: Aging from September 22-24 at a TDB location ~1 hour outside Denver, Colorado.
 {{< /lead >}}

 Below is an image of all of the people that will be attending along with you.
-There are 2 hot seats open for confirmations that need more time to give a final verdict on their ability to attend.
+There is 1 hot seat open for a confirmation that needs more time to give a final verdict on their ability to attend.

 ![Image of pattern spotters aging roster](/img/roster.png)